BadenLab/LED-Zappelin/Instruction Manual/README.md

 Depending on the LEDs used or on the extra resistors that a user might want to connect in series to substantially tune down the LEDs, a powermeter shall be used to bring the LEDs to their desired max values.
 Here we suggest to set the potentiometers at mid-range and replace the spectrometer sensor by the powermeter's.
 In our case, we used a [ThorLabs Digital Handheld Optical Power](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=3341) coupled with a [ThorLabs Photodiode Power Sensor S130VC](https://www.thorlabs.de/thorproduct.cfm?partnumber=S130VC), 200 - 1100 nm, 50 mW.
 Each LED is then successively brought to their desired maximum power (here 40nW) and the powermeter configured to the LED peak wavelengths (λmax).
 Once this value has been reached, the *max_LED* value in the LED Values part of the Arduino code has to be decreased until a change is oberved.
 The max_LED value is then hard-coded and fine tuning can be achieved with the potentiometers.
 At this stage, one might retake measurements with the spectrometer with this new power (in our case equalised amongst LEDs), and rerun the first part of this script to obtain more precise curves.

-To establish the LEDs performance we then plotted their normalised intensities (LED relative brightness) against the PWM (*array_LED#*) used in the Arduino code to drive them.
-A Linear fit along with the Sum of Square Error (SSE), demonstrates that the TLC5947 LED driver controls the LED in an optimal linear manner.
+<p align="justify">To establish the LEDs performance we then plotted their normalised intensities (LED relative brightness) against the PWM (*array_LED#*) used in the Arduino code to drive them.
+A Linear fit along with the Sum of Square Error (SSE), demonstrates that the TLC5947 LED driver controls the LED in an optimal linear manner.</p>

 <img align="center" width="800" height="200" src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Instruction%20Manual/Stimulator%20Calibration/Normalised%20Intensity%20VS%20Forward%20Current.png">